xmindltd/xmind-sdk-js/README.md

 Attach a summary component to parent node including all children.
 In the meantime, the `edge` can be used to set the scope of summary component.
 > _!!!
 NOTE THAT_
 >
-> The summary does not allow to be added under `Central Topic`
+> The summary doesn't allow to be added under `Central Topic`
 >
 > The `edge` must parallel to parent node